cathalmcgit/cathalmcgit/README.md

 ### Hi there, I'm Cathal 👋

-I'm currently finishing up my MSc in Software Development at Queen's University, Belfast.
+I'm just finished my MSc in Software Development at Queen's University, Belfast and am currently developing my skills with new projects.

 ## 🌱 Currently Learning